Handsome (Handsome album): Legacy

-Stewart Dowouis of PunkNews.org wrote in 2004 that, "Handsome's 1997 self-titled debut somehow evaded the spotlight in the 90's and oddly enough (considering the current climate of today's punk scene) continues to find itself ignored to this very day by fans who would undoubtedly fall in love with it upon first listen [...] if this record were re-released in its exact state under a different title today, no one would be able to tell that it was put on wax almost a decade ago."
-He also noted that, "Handsome was released at the same time the ghastly 'Hanson' phenomenon was taking over the country.
-Hanson.
-Handsome.
-The two were very similar sounding.
-What 'punk' fan would want to be confused with fans of those pre-pubescent teen idols when wearing a Handsome t-shirt?."
 Rich Quinland of Jersey Beat stated that the band had "incredible potential but did not quite fit anywhere within the worlds of alternative, metal and the nightmarish arrival of nu metal."

 Drowned in Sound wrote in 2018, "this is an album mostly consigned to obscurity.
 It deserves so much more.
 It’s just as good as Water & Solutions, Around the Fur or Fantastic Planet, which are probably its closest contemporaries, deservedly recognised as classics in their genre.
 Yet it doesn’t really sound like any of them.
 Handsome is its own beast entirely."
 They add that, "On the surface, it’s a fairly relentless listen, but multiple turns reveal variety and gentle exploration.
 Riding the punk and hardcore influence is a real love of ambient dissonance, where space is earned through patience and repetition.
 ‘Left of Heaven’ exemplifies this, beginning with a beautifully skewed verse riff that builds atop thick, ascending chords, then concedes ground to a coarse anti-solo.
 Singer Jeremy Chatelain adds to the murk with opaque lyrics [and] a detached melancholy.
 The following song, ‘Thrown Away’ is the sort of song for which Far receive all the credit, but which Handsome perfected first; slashing hardcore spliced to a twinkly chorus, unfamiliar bedfellows only seeking coexistence."

 Kerrang! included Handsome on a 2019 list of "The 12 most underrated albums of the ’90s", claiming "Handsome could boast a frontman with an emotional range to rival the very best rock singers of the decade."

-In 2021, Louder Sound included Handsome on their list of the "top 50 cult metal bands", and labelled their sole self-titled album as an "overlooked alt-metal gem."
+In 2021, Louder Sound included Handsome on their list of the "top 50 cult metal bands", and labelled their sole album as an "overlooked alt-metal gem."